 Here at The Edge Dental, we understand that dental implants can be a daunting and new concept.
-This is why, from your first consultation right through to your aftercare appointments, we have a dedicated team that will guide you through each stage swiftly with care and around the clock support.
+This is why, from your free consultation right through to your aftercare appointments, we have a dedicated team that will guide you through each stage swiftly, with care, and with around the clock support.

 Straumann is a leading dental implant company that has earned worldwide trust for over 60 years by remaining true to itself.
 We are convinced that few companies have as much to offer, so there are many reasons why opting for a Straumann implant is an excellent choice for your oral health.